parkertoddbrooks/CLVR/README.md

 Please open a ticket on at: https://github.com/parkertoddbrooks/CLVR/issues

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project's source code and project files are licensed under the MIT License.
+However, the app names, imagery, and compiled binaries are copyrighted.
+Please see the [LICENSE](LICENSE) file for more details.